What to Expect at your USA Hockey CEP 1 Clinic

-So, yeah, if might feel intimidating but, trust me, there is a need for more coaches out there and the beginning levels.
+So, yeah, it might feel intimidating but, trust me, there is a need for more coaches out there at the beginner levels.

-You don't need to be the guy (or girl) that *still* rocks a mullet and is missing a tooth still from their Junior B days to help a kid learn to skate backwards.
+You don't need to be the guy (or girl) that *still* rocks a mullet or is missing a tooth still from their Junior B days to help a kid learn to skate backwards.

 You should do it.

-So, yeah, in addition to going to a Coaching Clinic (which I did last), you'll also need to complete the USA Hockey modules for the age groups you'll be coaching.
+So, yeah, in addition to going to a Coaching Clinic, you'll also need to complete the USA Hockey modules for the age groups you'll be coaching.

 Those are 100% online and consists of a bunch of short videos you need to sit through...and then pass a little quiz at the end of each.

 They're not hard but it does take some time.
 I did them in the middle of the night while the kids were sleeping.
 Not surprisingly, major themes covered are "Fun" and "Communication".